Perspective | Texas seceded from the nation’s power grid. Now it’s paying the price.

 Now where shall we point our frigid fingers?

 The highly centralized, isolated power grid has served Texas really well for many decades.
 It allowed us to accelerate renewables development and, notably, to avoid cascading blackouts — of the sort that plagued the Northeast in 1965, 1977 and 2003.
-But this week, it means that we are unable to import large amounts of power from the gigantic eastern and western interconnections when we need it.
+But this week, it means we are unable to import large amounts of power from the gigantic eastern and western interconnections when we need it.

 We don’t have a large enough backup system for when power demand shoots way up, or when our regular generators go offline, as they did this week.
 It is a problem that plagues ERCOT every year as the hottest part of the summer approaches.
 This is the fault of our wholesale market structure.
 Of course, additional reserve power may not have been sufficient to offset our losses over the past two days, but surely it would have helped.
 The cost of these extra power plants that will sit idle for most of the time wouldn’t be so bad if shared by everyone connected to ERCOT.
 Instead, based on how the Texas wholesale market works, backup plants charged an eye-popping $9,000/mwh rate this week (the price was $30/mwh just six days ago, a more typical rate).